tipone/seqular-android/README.md

 ## Release variants

-All downloads can be found on the [Releases](https://github.com/LucasGGamerM/moshidon/releases) page.
+All stable version downloads can be found on the [Releases](https://github.com/LucasGGamerM/moshidon/releases) page.

 **`moshidon.apk`**

 Variant with an integrated updater.
 If you download Moshidon from here (and not from an app store), just download the regular `moshidon.apk`.

+All nightly builds can be downloaded at [Nightly Releases](https://github.com/LucasGGamerM/moshidon-nightly/releases) page.

+**`moshidon-nightly.apk`**

+Unstable variant with an integrated updater.
+It's for development and testing purposes.
+If you find any bugs with it, please file a bug report at our [issues](https://github.com/LucasGGamerM/moshidon/issues) page.

 ---